gialarconv/TimbaProject/README.md

 This project was created with OpenGL Glut c++.

-The purpose of these repositories is to deliver the appropriate functionalities for the correct functioning of the test delivered by timba games, for the application of a video game developer.
+The purpose of theis repo is to deliver the appropriate functionalities for the correct functioning of the test delivered by timba games, for the application of a video game developer.